BirokratSide/BiroInvoiceAssistant-WebHook/readme.md

 ## BiroInvoiceAssistantWebhook

+THIS PROJECT WAS MOVED.
+NOW ALL PROJECTS THAT ARE DEPENDENCIES OF BIROINVOICEASSISTANT ARE IN ONE REPOSITORY.
+THIS IS KEPT TO PRESERVE THE GIT HISTORY OF THE TESTS PROJECT.

 BiroInvoiceAssistant web hook is the endpoint to which processed invoices from the InvoiceAssistant get posted via HTTPS.

 ### Configuration